Stock Analysis on Net

 Economic profit = NOPAT – Cost of capital × Invested capital

 The financial performance, as measured by economic value added (EVA) metrics, demonstrates a significant shift over the five-year period.
-Initially, the organization experienced substantial economic losses, followed by a period of profitability, and then a return to negative economic profit before concluding with positive economic profit in the most recent year.
+Initially, the organization experienced substantial economic losses, followed by a period of profitability, and then a return to negative economic profit before concluding with a positive result.
+These fluctuations are driven by changes in net operating profit after taxes (NOPAT), cost of capital, and invested capital.

-- The cost of capital remained relatively stable throughout the period, fluctuating between 17.88% and 18.22%.
-A slight increase was observed from 2018 to 2020, followed by a slight decrease in 2021 and 2022.
-The consistency suggests a stable risk profile and financing structure for the organization.
+The cost of capital remained relatively stable throughout the period, fluctuating between 17.90% and 18.24%.
+A slight increase was observed from 2018 to 2020, followed by a minor decrease in 2021 and 2022, returning to a level close to the initial value.
+This consistency suggests that the organization’s risk profile and market conditions remained largely unchanged.

 Net Operating Profit after Taxes (NOPAT)